Bellmore Public Records Directory

 Criminal Records

 The criminal records system in Parke County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Parke County Sheriff's Office and local police departments maintain these records, which are accessible for background checks and legal purposes.
-The Indiana Bureau of Investigation provides additional resources for residents seeking comprehensive criminal history information.
-Background checks in Indiana can be conducted through official channels, ensuring access to accurate and up-to-date criminal records for employment, housing, and other purposes.
+The Indiana State Police provides additional resources for residents seeking criminal history information.
+Background checks in Indiana can be conducted through official channels, making sure of access to accurate and up-to-date criminal records for employment, housing, and other purposes.

 Public Records Access